juanstelling/MS3_breaktasty/TESTING.md

 **Answer 2 + 3 + 4:**
 The validation of all input fields is done with front end validation and by using the validate functionality from materialize.

 - The input fields between a number  of characters.
-This is done by setting a minlength and maxlength.
+This is done minlength, maxlength and the pattern attribute.
-- The input fields habe a number of criteria.
+- The input fields have a number of criteria.
 These criterias where set by the pattern attribute.
 - The html type attribute is used to set for example numbers, text, email or url.
 - The required functionality is used to make the input fields required.